dvl/django-videofield/README.rst

 django-videofield
 =================

-Support video upload in Django models.
+Support for video upload in Django models.

 Instalation
 -----------